A Bequest could be the most important charitable gift you ever make.

 We make sure that the terms of the bequest are honored, and 100% of the proceeds is applied directly to our operations.

 Give your lawyer a call, if you already have a will.
 If you don’t, there are several estate planning attorneys in our community who are available to help you with your will and trust.
-We can recommend language to your attorney for your bequest.
+Click here for recommended language to use with your attorney.
 When you include Light of the World Charities in your estate plan, please let us know and keep us apprised of any changes you might opt to make.